metamn/react/content/blog/on-design-sytems/index.md

 This generosity links to the company size: Google, IBM, Ant, Adobe can afford to open source code worth millions:

-> This represents millions of dollars of investment for each company to duplicate work that many other companies are also doing. &mdash; [React Aria](https://react-spectrum.adobe.com/react-aria/why.html)
+> This represents millions of dollars of investment for each company to duplicate work that many other companies are also doing. &mdash; [Adobe Spectrum](https://react-spectrum.adobe.com/react-aria/why.html)

 Foundational systems represent a new business model&mdash;[Modulz](https://www.modulz.app/) helps teams create design systems without writing code&mdash;or [institutions](https://bold.bridge.ufsc.br/en/about/) sharing their work for the common good.